 - I hereby authorize payment of insurance benefits directly to Catalpa Health, 4635 W College Ave, Appleton, WI 54914

 - I acknowledge that a detailed Financial Policy is available upon request.

 Non-discrimination Clause: Catalpa Health operates under the provisions of Title VI of the Civil Rights Act of 1964.
 Under this act, any provider of services receiving federal funds must comply with the intent of the act.
 This means there shall be no discrimination because of sex, race, color, or national origin.
 This Title also provides for strict complaint procedures.
 WPS 193-6-69.

-- Certain services at an in-network hospital or ambulatory surgical center: When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out of network.
-In these cases, the most those providers may bill you is your plan’s in-network cost sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
+- Certain services at an in-network hospital or ambulatory surgical center: When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
+In these cases, the most those providers can bill you is your plan’s in-network cost-sharing amount.
+This applies to emergency medicine, anesthesia,pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.

 - Cover emergency services by out-of-network providers.

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.